Optimal Transport-Based Decentralized Multi-Agent Distribution Matching: Wasserstein Distance Convergence Mapping via Optimal Control

-The derivation of these optimality conditions is not included, since they follow directly from the standard Pontryagin minimum principle for discrete–time control–affine systems.
+The derivation of these optimality conditions is not included, since they follow directly from the standard Pontryagin minimum principle for discrete-time, control-affine systems.
 We summarize the result here only to state the conditions required for computing the nonlinear controller.